t-clark04/t-clark04/README.md

 ### About Me 🌐
 My name is Tommy Clark, and I am a junior at the University of Notre Dame studying Applied and Computational Mathematics and Statistics (ACMS) 📈 with a minor in Data Science 📊.
 I am fascinated by all things data and hope to use every tool at my disposal to harness the power of data analysis for the greater good.
-My research and career interests are broad, ranging from analysis in the public health sector to statistical work in sports and sports medicine to experimentation with post-quantum, public-key cryptosystems.
+My research and career interests are broad, ranging from analysis in the public health sector to statistical work in sports and sports medicine to experimentation with post-quantum cryptography.

 ### Research Experience 🌟